University of Newcastle Students' Association: Renaming as NUSA

 Throughout the 1950s and 1960s, Newcastle residents and NUCSA campaigned for NUC to be re-constituted as a university in its own right.
 The campaign was ultimately successful, with the University of Newcastle being established as an autonomous institution on 1 January 1965 by gubernatorial proclamation under the University of Newcastle Act 1964 (NSW).
-Following the autonomy of UON, NUCSA was renamed as Newcastle University Students' Association (NUSA).
+Following the autonomy of UON, NUCSA was renamed as Newcastle University Student Representative Council (SRC), representing both undergraduate and post graduate students.

-In 1966, the university and NUSA relocated from Tighes Hill to a largely undeveloped bushland site in Shortland which underwent major development as enrollment grew in subsequent years.
+In 1966, the university and SRC relocated from Tighes Hill to a largely undeveloped bushland site in Shortland which underwent major development as enrollment grew in subsequent years.

+In the 1970s the SRC morphed into the Newcastle University Student Association (NUSA).
+Subsequently an allied, but independenf, University of Newcastle Postgraduate Student Association (NUPSA) formed to better serve the interests of postgraduate students.

 Political history

+In the late 1960s the SRC was actively involved in campaigning for Aboriginal rights as a lead up to the 1967 National Referendum and in expressing opposition to the war in Vietnam; strongly opposing any Military presence on campus.

 Consistent with the historical dominance of Labor Left in the greater Newcastle area, a majority on the NUSA Council has long been held by the left factions of the National Union of Students of Australia usually by either the National Labor Students (NLS) or left-wing independent groups or more often by the two, cooperatively.
 Predecessors of these groups include the National Organisation of Labor Students (NOLS) and National Broad Left (NBL) which dissolved in the period of late 2005 and early 2006.